 Follow this advice, and your dog will learn a valuable lesson about antagonizing insects and suffer no further ill effects!

 Do I Need to Take My Dog to the Vet if a Bee Has Stung Them?

 Use your discretion on this matter.
 More often than not, you’ll be able to deal with the bee sting by yourself.
 However, if there is any doubt at all that your dog is reacting poorly to a bee sting or suffering from an allergic reaction then get some medical attention and advice from a vet.
+This is especially true if your dog has any difficulty breathing.
 Older and younger dogs are at particular risk too and should be shown particular attention.
 As we always say, if you have any cause for concern then speak to a professional; we are not vets, and do not claim to be!

 Why Would a Bee Sting My Dog?

 A bee will not sting a dog out of the blue.
 Firstly, take a look at the size difference between the two creatures.
 A bee will understandably be a lot more scared of a canine than the other way around.

 However, as we have said, if a bee feels that they are under threat – or that the queen of their hive may be attacked – they will react in the only way that they know how.

 Just some of the situations that may result in a dog being stung by a bee include: